dferens/django-classsettings/README.rst

 .. image:: https://coveralls.io/repos/dferens/django-classsettings/badge.png?branch=master
     :target: https://coveralls.io/r/dferens/django-classsettings?branch=master

-Adds ability to define Django settings with classes.
+Adds ability to group Django settings with classes.

 As many text editors and IDEs indexes code symbols, with such approach you can easily navigate to any group and any line of your settings file.